eliJaimes/AngularBootCampExercisePart2/NOTES.md

 - Instead of assigning the posts$ observable directly to the filteredPosts$ observable, run it trough a combineLatest creation operator

 - Until this point the effect will be the same as a simple assignation

+# Add a second source to the combineLatest operator

+- Include the filterChange$ observable as a source in the combineLatest creation operator

+- Since the filterChange$ observable only emits values when we dispatch them trough the filterChangeSubject$$ subject, we will not have any emissions at first

+- Add a startWith operator to the filterChange$ observable